 More information about can be found on the Cyber Essentials website.

 CYNNIG CYMRAEG (WELSH OFFER)

-Finished plans will received the Commissioner’s approval and use of the Cynnig Cymraeg logo.
-Receving approval is a great way to demonstrate to funding bodies and the public that you have a clear plan in place to provide quality Welsh language services.
-To find out more, visit the Welsh Language Commissioner’s Hybu Team website.
+Organisations with a strong Development Plan can apply for official recognition from the Commissioner.
+The Cynnig Cymraeg (Welsh Offer) certification is a great way to demonstrate to funding bodies and the public that you have a clear plan in place to provide quality Welsh language services.

 WE WANT TO HEAR FROM YOU!